-The IATTC Secretariat shall send to the CPCs by 1 March 2023 and 2024 the names of the vessels that must observe additional closure days in accordance with this paragraph.
+The IATTC Secretariat shall send to the CPCs by 1 March 2025 and 2026 the names of the vessels that must observe additional closure days in accordance with this paragraph.

-In 2023 and 2024, any vessel that in the previous year had to apply the extended closure indicated in paragraph 4, and in that same period had caught less than 1,200 metric tons of bigeye tuna, shall apply only the closure days indicated in paragraph 3 of this Resolution.

-6. Starting 1 January 2022, each CPC shall strengthen the monitoring and control system for tuna catches through, among others, the utilization of on-board observer data, logbooks, port sampling and information from tuna processing facilities, to facilitate to the operators and captains the monitoring of their catches and a better compliance with the objectives of this Resolution.

-CPCs shall be responsible for the compilation and submission of the final data on the annual catches of bigeye tuna made by individual vessels flying their flag during the current year and such data shall be reported to the Secretariat no later than 15 February of the following year.

-In addition, further strengthening shall be provided through the establishment and implementation of an enhanced monitoring program, to be started no later than 1 January 2023, and preceded by a pilot program, coordinated by the IATTC scientific staff to start by 1 June 2022, consistent with the proposal made by the Secretariat in document IATTC-98-INF B. The Commission and the CPCs should ensure that all resources needed for these two programs (pilot program and enhanced monitoring program) will be made available in a timely manner to support the programs.
-The resources for the pilot program should be made available no later than March 2022.
-At its annual meeting in 2022 the Commission should approve a budgetary funding mechanism for the enhanced monitoring program.

-For 2023 and 2024, as soon as possible, after the conclusion of each trip, the IATTC staff will transmit to the flag CPC their best estimate of a vessel's catch for that trip, together with an accounting of the data and the methodology used to arrive at the estimate.
-The flag CPC will then determine the amount of bigeye catch that will be attributed to a vessel for a given trip per paragraph 9.
+- 5. Each CPC shall strengthen the sampling and control system for tuna catches through, among others, the utilization of on-board observer data, logbooks, port sampling and information from tuna processing facilities, to facilitate to the operators and captains the monitoring of their catches and a better compliance with the objectives of this Resolution. - 6.
+CPCs shall be responsible for the compilation and submission of the final data on the annual catches of bigeye tuna made by individual vessels flying their flag during the current year and such data shall be reported to the Secretariat no later than 15 February of the following year. - 7.
+Recognizing the scientific value of the Enhanced Sampling Program (EMP), established in paragraph 6 of Resolution C-21-04, it shall remain active subject to the availability of funds and budgetary approval by the Commission. - 8.
+The IATTC scientific staff will present to the SAC in 2025: - a. the analysis of components, actions and budget that would be necessary to maintain the existing EMP in a cost-efficient manner, with the addition of morphometric data; - b. the analysis of components, actions, technical feasibility, scientific output consequences, and budget that would be necessary to merge the EMP with the Commission's traditional sampling program.
+This analysis should assess whether it would be possible to integrate the objectives and actions of each in a cost-efficient manner, including what would be needed to transfer the methodological and operational bases of the EMP acquired during previous years to make the continuity of this program feasible; and - c. any suggested improvements to the traditional sampling program. - 9.
+For 2025 and 2026, as soon as possible, after the conclusion of each trip, the IATTC staff will transmit to the flag CPC their best estimate of a vessel's catch for that trip, together with an accounting of the data and the methodology used to arrive at the estimate.
+The flag CPC will then determine the amount of bigeye catch that will be attributed to a vessel for a given trip per paragraph 12.